 #4 Bet on real-value CPC keywords

-After organic come in your paid efforts.
+After organic, you have to put in paid efforts.
 Find high-paying CPC keywords which are also in sync with the content you publish on your website.
-Tools like Keyword Planner, Ahrefs, SEMrush help you discover keywords you’d want go with.
+Tools like Keyword Planner, Ahrefs, and SEMrush help you discover the right keywords.

 #5 Use section targeting

 Everything revolves around content.
-Because you’re leveraging content and relevancy, having the section targeting AdSense feature can add to your ad relevance by showing more contextual and content focused ads to your website visitors.
+Because you’re leveraging content and relevancy, using the section targeting AdSense feature can help increase the relevancy of your ads by showing more contextual and content focused ads to users.

 #6 Use geotargeting

 When you have strong hold over contextual ads, narrowing down the targeting as per geography may yield even better.
-For example, if you know US region bring you the most relevant traffic, consider narrowing your targeting for those locations to leverage better impressions.
+For example, if you know that the US region brings you the most relevant traffic, consider narrowing your targeting for this location to leverage better impressions.

 #7 Use category blocking

-Ad relevance and revenue go hand in hand.
+If it hasn’t been said enough already, ad relevance and revenue go hand in hand.
 The showing ad may serve a good number of impressions.
-However, if at the cost of a very low CPC/CPM, hit to the category blocking section in your AdSense account and put the category on hold.
+However, if it is at the cost of a very low CPC/CPM, consider leveraging the blocking section in your AdSense account and put the category on hold.

 #8 Excel your user experience

 Your website’s primary purpose is to serve ads.
-But your visitors came in for the content.
-So it’s obvious to place ads such that they don’t play around with visitors’ reading experience.
-Again, navigate through your own site, or this time ask your colleague to go through.
+But your visitors’ key focus area is the content.
+So it’s obvious to place ads in a way that they don’t hamper visitors’ reading experience.
+Again, navigate through your own site, or ask your colleague for feedback.
 Next, ask if you’re doing 100% justice to user experience.
-Also, experience adds to your SEO, just so you know.
+Also, user experience can be a great way to enhance your SEO.

 #9 Experiment with ads

-The best ad formats you choose to show.
-The spot where you place them.
-Their proximity to the content.
-The appearance of ads.
-The quantity of ads you show.
-All these things help visitors comprehend how much do they want to engage with your website; better time on site results in better CPMs.
+The ad formats you choose to show, the spot where you place them, their proximity to the content, the appearance of ads, and the quantity of ads you show are important aspects to consider.
+All these factors help visitors comprehend how much they want to engage with your website; better time on site results in better CPMs.

 #10 Start header bidding

-Header bidding is an improved alternate to the traditional publisher waterfall technique where each ad request was passed on from one ad network to another for fill rates; and on and on.
-Insead, header bidding intensifies competition for your ad inventory and maintains high CPMs by enabling you to reach numerous demand partners simultaneously.
+Header bidding is an improved alternative to the traditional publisher waterfall technique where each ad request was passed on from one ad network to another for fill rates; and on and on.
+Header bidding, on the other hand, intensifies competition for your ad inventory and maintains high CPMs by enabling you to reach numerous demand partners simultaneously.